bkhong87/android_poi_awt/README.md

 ````

 Note*: I am new to github but wish to share the capability of SXSSFWorkbook on Android platform.
+Any mistake please correct me.

 1) Download awtcompat.jar & sfntly-1.0.0.jar place inside project libs/
 ````